 The faculty member has the duty of constant effort to insure that the regulations of the university are designed to achieve the university's goals and that they shall be in accord with the principles of academic freedom.
 Recognizing the importance of order within the institution, faculty members should not encourage acts of destruction or violence on campus.
 This in no way limits the right to attempt to reform regulations by appropriate means.

-Responsibility to the Community

-As members of the larger community, faculty members have the rights and prerogatives, and the obligations and duties of any citizen.
+Responsibility to the Community: As members of the larger community, faculty members have the rights and prerogatives, and the obligations and duties of any citizen.
 These include the right to join political or other associations, to convene and conduct public meetings, and to publicize opinions on political and social issues.
 In any public discourse, faculty members should take care to make clear when their comments represent personal opinions and when their comments represent official University positions.